 Robberies.
 Muggings.
 Organized crime.
 Sexual assault.
 Murder.
 None of these problems are unique to Baltimore.
 Although the situation here should not be downplayed, average travelers should not be too concerned.
-Most crime—especially drug- and gang-related activity—occurs in isolated areas of the city that tourists have very little reason to visit.
+Most crime—especially drug and gang-related activity—occur in isolated areas of the city that tourists have very little reason to visit.

 In Baltimore, you can visit the popular Inner Harbor area without much worry.
 Police regularly patrol this area and other neighborhoods that tourists frequent, like Little Italy, Fells Point, Federal Hill, and Mount Vernon.

 In general, the biggest annoyance for visitors in well-trodden areas of the city is by and large people asking for money.
 Most will leave you alone after you give them some change or do nothing.
 If someone follows or heckles you, it is best to ignore the person and be on your way.
 Most likely, they will give up without confrontation.

 - Be aware of your environment—It is advised that you try your best to understand where you are going and how to get there.
 If you get lost or find yourself in a sticky situation, act like you know what you're doing until you can get your bearings.

 - Muggings/robberies—The crime that most tourists need to be concerned with is muggings.
 As in any city, it's advised that you do not flash money or valuables like jewelry and cell phones.
 So long as you exercise the normal precautions, you would in any other city, you shouldn't need to worry.